hplover/chinese-entity-linking/README.md

 # chinese-entity-linking
-a simple Chinese entity linking implemented by java
+a simple Chinese entity linking program implemented by java